-This preamble indicates that the book was targeted to pilgrims and it explains why Vasi entitled a plate to the assumed site where St. Peter was imprisoned, although in the view it is not actually visible, because S. Giuseppe dei Falegnami was built above it.
+This preamble indicates that the book was targeted to pilgrims and it explains why Vasi entitled this plate the "Prison of St. Peter", the assumed site where St. Peter was imprisoned, although in the view it is not actually visible, because S. Giuseppe dei Falegnami was built above it.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) steps leading to Campidoglio; 2) S. Pietro in Carcere; 3) S. Giuseppe dei Falegnami; 4) Vico Mamertino, a (lost) street which led to Arco dei Pantani and followed the route of ancient Argiletum; 5) SS.
 Luca e Martina; 6) S. Adriano.
 The small map shows also: 7) the site of Foro di Cesare.
 The dotted line in the small map delineates the border between Rione Campitelli (left) and Rione Monti (right).